sonertari/SSLproxy/README.md

 If no filtering rules are defined for a proxyspec, all log actions for that proxyspec are enabled.
 Otherwise, all log actions are disabled, and filtering rules should enable them specifically.

+Connection options specified in a structured filtering rule can have any effect only if the rule matches the connection before proxyspec or global options are applied.
+Otherwise, proxyspec or global connection options already applied to a connection cannot be overriden by the connection option specified in the matching structured filtering rule.
+For example, SSL/TLS options of a connection cannot be changed after the SSL/TLS connection is established.
+So, SSL type of rules cannot modify SSL/TLS options of a connection.

 Macro expansion is supported.
 The `Define` option can be used for defining macros to be used in filtering rules.
 Macro names must start with a `$` char.